nemekath/secure-cert-tools/DEVELOPMENT_STATE_BACKUP.md

 ---

-**Note**: This backup point represents a fully functional, production-ready application with enterprise-grade security features.
+**Note**: This backup point represents a fully functional, production-ready application with enhanced security features.
 You can safely experiment and always return to this stable state.